Ruifeng-Tan/BatteryMFormer/readme.md

 ```
 Note that you should revise the args like `CALB_capacity_file_path` and `INPUT_DIR` in the script before running.
 The OUTPUT_DIR should be consistent with the processed_SOH_path in the training scripts

-To skip this step, you can also download the processed SOH data from [link](https://huggingface.co/datasets/JintaoDong256/BatteryMFormer), and processed cycling data from [link](https://huggingface.co/datasets/JintaoDong256/BatteryMFormer_cycling_data).

 ## Training

 You can run the following command to train the model: